 Quentin Tarantino music is sometimes tonally ironic when placed against the visuals, but it always seems to elevate the material because there is a cohesive vision from the screenwriter and director.

-The style and eclectic nature of old songs that somehow few have ever heard, but are also somehow familiar to everyone on a deeper level - these are some trademarks of Quentin Tarantino music.
+The style and eclectic nature of old songs that somehow few have ever heard, but are also somehow familiar to everyone on a deeper level - these are some trademarks of Quentin Tarantino music and sound.

 Quentin Tarantino Directing Style